dherges/bootstrap-template/README.md

 Build tool dependencies are managed by npm, project package management is done by bower.

 It's required that you have [node](http://nodejs.org "node.js") and [npm](https://npmjs.org "npm") installed on your system.
-Then, all other dependencies are managed (including bower which is managed by npm – wooohooo, how meta that is!).
+Then, all other dependencies are managed (including bower which is manageable through npm – wooohooo, how meta that is!).

  * Install local dependencies for build tools (as specified in package.json):
-   * `npm install` or
+   * `npm install`
-   * `make package-deps`
  * Install local dependencies for packaging (as specified in component.json):
    * `bower install` or
-   * `make component-deps`
+   * `node_modules/.bin/bower install`
- * Build the full template project:
+ * Let grunt do a demo build:
-   * `make`
+   * `grunt`

 ### Node Dependencies

-Dependencies for build tools (recess, jshint, et al.) are specified in the package.json file.
+Dependencies for build tools (grunt, recess, jshint, et al.) are specified in the package.json file.
 These are managed by npm.

 ### Bower Dependencies